smungroo17/NaturalSelection/README.md

 	- 	The individual will be simulated by a ball object.

-	- 	Their motion is a random walk --> The next step they take is totally random in the x, y direction on a 2d plane
+	- 	Their motion is a random walk --> The next step they take is totally random in the x, y direction on a 2d plane by a distance of 10 units (*2)

 	- 	All creatures start at the middle of the canvas (their habitat)